Aditya701/END2_Assignment_5/README.md

 You can go to this repository if you want to apply these techniques to your projects.

-# Hyperparameters -
+# Hyperparameters
 - lr = 1e-4
 - batch_size = 16
-embedding_dim = 512
+- embedding_dim = 512
-dropout_keep_prob = 0.5
+- dropout_keep_prob = 0.5
-seed = 42
+- seed = 42
-output_dim = 5
+- output_dim = 5
-hidden_dim1 = 256
+- hidden_dim1 = 256
-hidden_dim2 = 128
+- hidden_dim2 = 128
-n_layers = 2  # LSTM layers
+- n_layers = 2  # LSTM layers
-bidirectional = True
+- bidirectional = True

+# Model Architect
-#Model Architect - Bidirectional LSTMs are an extension of traditional LSTMs that can improve model performance on sequence classification problems.
+Bidirectional LSTMs are an extension of traditional LSTMs that can improve model performance on sequence classification problems.
 In problems where all timesteps of the input sequence are available, Bidirectional LSTMs train two instead of one LSTMs on the input sequence.We have used model parameter bidirectional as True.

 model = LSTM(size_of_vocab, embedding_dim, hidden_dim1, hidden_dim2, output_dim, n_layers, bidirectional, dropout_keep_prob)

-#Training logs -
+# Training logs

 Train Loss: 1.540 | Train Acc: 33.60%
 	 Val.
 Loss: 1.530 |  Val.
 Acc: 35.52%